 § It is a continuous selection of projects which contributes to a sustainable competitive edge of the organization.

 I might say that the reason of categorizing Ericsson at level 5, is that Ericsson evaluates all the information obtained through benchmarking and decides whether the information will improve the remarkable methodology or not.
 Ericsson is also more committed to benchmarking and to continuous improvement, and its project managers build competency models in broad areas of scientific, technical skills, leadership skills and process skills.

-I think that the one of the main complexities that might face an multinational cooperation like Ericsson is when employing workers from different national categories and backgrounds.
-Thus, multinational organizations must differentiates the traditional HRM from an international point of view, because the international processes includes more concerns such as managing expatriate employees and implementing different management practices.
+I think that one of the main complexities that might face multinational cooperation like Ericsson is when employing workers from different national categories and backgrounds.
+Thus, multinational organizations must differentiate the traditional HRM from an international point of view, because the international processes include more concerns such as managing expatriate employees and implementing different management practices.

 In this case, my recommendation is to manage the differences between countries by adapting organizational policies that deals and copes with different national contexts, as some policies might be effective here but not otherwhere.
 Also, the flexibility of people management policies is essential to deal and observe demographic and cultural change.